 Sydney Theatre Company

-Sydney Theatre Company (STC) is the state theatre company of New South Wales and considered by many to be the premiere theatre company in Australia.
-STC is well funded and produces theatre of a very high standard.
-Casts regularly include award winning Australian stars such as Cate Blanchett, Geoffrey Rush and Hugo Weaving.
-They offer an extensive season and present well known plays as well as new works and adaptions.
+Sydney Theatre Company (STC) is the state theatre company of New South Wales.
+It is considered by many to be the premiere theatre company in Australia.
+STC is well funded (both by Government and through private philanthropy) and produces theatre of a very high standard.
+Casts regularly include award winning Australian stars such as Rose Byrne and Hugo Weaving.
+This company offers an extensive season and will present well known plays as well as new works and adaptions.
+Recently, the company has made a pledge to program work by Indigenous and CALD (Culturally and Linguistically Diverse) artists at a rate of 25% of their yearly program.
+They are also working with the new quota of hiring 30% Indigenous and CALD directors, designers and actors annually.

 Belvoir St Theatre